dojo/docs/welcome.rst

    :alt: Dojo Documentation
    :class: logowelcome;

+..
+Tip::  To successfully migrate the current book, please create an account at this wiki, so we can track changes until LDPA is setup.
+          Once you have created an account, please go to the `book outline <quickstart/interfacedesign>`_ and put your name behind the section you can help migrating.
+          This message will be updated regularly to reflect the current progress

 This is an open effort for anyone interested to join.
 If you want to contribute documentation please read the Documentation guidelines.
 Use the search box, it is very helpful and usually brings you to the page you need.
 If you are for example looking for "dojo.connect" simply enter "dojo connect".